MobileTeleSystems/onetl/docs/hwm.rst

 How it is used
 ---------------

-Firstly, we need to get the maximum value of ``id`` column:
+Firstly, :obj:`onetl.core.db_reader.db_reader.DBReader` gets the maximum value of ``id`` column:

 .. code:: sql

     SELECT max(id) FROM public.mydata; -- returned 1000

-Then it is possible to use this HWM value to get only new data:
+Then it uses this HWM value to get only new data:

 .. code:: sql